dexhunter/DeepLearningTRexRush/README.md

 ## Getting Start

-* Install dependencies `pip install -r requirements.txt'
+* Install dependencies `pip install -r requirements.txt`
 * Run `python deep_q_network.py`

 Notice: If you want to train on your own from scratch, comment [this line](deep_q_network.py#L108) and uncomment the line above.